aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/isummaryzoomsectioncollection/get_summary_section/_index.md

 ### Returns

-[`ISummaryZoomSection`](/slides/python-net/aspose.slides/isummaryzoomsection) or null if collection does not contains element for the section.
+[`ISummaryZoomSection`](/slides/python-net/aspose.slides/isummaryzoomsection) or None if collection does not contains element for the section.